OpenDDS/OpenDDS/_posts/2021-01-12-2021-training-schedule-announced.md

 Q3: Introduction to OpenDDS Programming – September 1 & 2

-Q4: Using DDS Xtypes in OpenDDS – December 1 & 2
+Q4: Using DDS XTypes in OpenDDS – December 1 & 2

 Stay tuned for additional information and enrollment details.